Sun Yat Sen Memorial Hall

 Who is Sun Yat Sen ?

 Sun Yat Sen( 1866-1925 ) was the First President and Founding Father of the Republic Of China.
 Though a medical practitioner, Sun was determined to overthrow the Qing or Manchu government (1644-1911) when he saw how corrupted the government was and how useless it was when China was constantly defeated by foreign powers since the Opium War in 1839.
+He often referred the period as a ‘hundred years of humiliation’.
 He soon became a revolutionist and sparred no efforts in rallying his countrymen against the Qing government, which he succeeded when the 267 year old government was eventually overthrown in 1911.

 In his persistent effort to raise funds, create awareness and garnered support for his revolution, Sun Yat Sen spent most of his life overseas or in exile.
 He went to America, Japan and Europe.
 It was in one of these movements that he arrived in Singapore.
 During those days, millions of Chinese had resided in Malaya and Singapore, so it was natural that Singapore became the headquarters for his revolutionary movements and the local Chinese eagerly responded by donating large sums of money in an effort to save China.